Gry's Virtual Keyboard Museum

 One simple word describes this box well; Boring.

 Fat analog sounds, no effects, and with a hopeless user interface.
 Thats it.
-I know a lot of people who likes it, but I just cant't help compare it with the Prophet-5, and that is probably why it does not reach up in the competition.
+I know a lot of people who liked it, but I just cant't help compare it with the Prophet-5, and that is probably why it does not reach up in the competition.

 Yamaha Motif Rack.
 (2004)

-Another great sound module from Yamaha.
+A great sound module from Yamaha.
 Not much else to say.
 It is kind of a bread and butter thing, but I liked it so much that I later sold it and bought a MOTIF ES7

 Hammond BC (2004)